 Mindfulness can be as simple as focusing on the things around you.
 For instance, when you are walking down the street, instead of listening to music on your cell phone or thinking of the million things you need to do, take a breath and look around you.
 Focus your attention on the leaves on the trees, the feel of the air against your skin, the sound of the rain, whatever is around you.
 You need to completely focus on that item and really feel it in every one of your senses.
 The more you can do this, easier it will become over time.

 Mindfulness can also be practiced via an app, and this could be a way to begin for an ADHD sufferer.
 You can find many free apps to download, and they will give you guided mindfulness meditation instructions.
-By following the instructions, visualising, and doing your best to shut out the noise from outside, you will be able to take hold of the benefits coming your way.
+By following the instructions, visualizing, and doing your best to shut out the noise from outside, you will be able to take hold of the benefits coming your way.